Size Guide

 HOW DOES THE GORDON/CAMERON BOOT LAST FIT COMPARED TO THE STANLEY/CAMBRIDGE DRESS LAST?

-As an example: If you wear a 9.5 Stanley E, we would recommend going for a size 9 in the Gordon/Cameron last.
+As an example: If you wear a 9.5 Stanley E, we recommend going for a size 9 E in the Gordon/Cameron last.

-Due to the broader toe box of these two lasts and the fact that the boots are a lace up style, this generally allows for a little more wiggle room.
-Of course if you tend to wear thick socks with your boots with this style of boot then you may end up going for the same size.
+Due to the broader toe box of these Gordon/Cameron lasts and the fact that the boots are a lace up style, this generally allows for a little more wiggle room.
+Of course, if you tend to wear thick socks with your boots with this style of boot then you may end up going for the same size.

 WHAT'S THE DIFFERENCE BETWEEN AU/UK/US/EU SIZING?